University authorities

 Professor Michał Bernardelli, PhD

-Deputy Dean of Graduate Studies at SGH Warsaw School of Economics and Head of the Physical Education and Sport unit.
-He holds a degree in mathematics and computer science from the University of Warsaw, where he also earned his doctoral degree.
-He received his postdoctoral degree at SGH Warsaw School of Economics based on his dissertation entitled „The application of hidden Markov models in economics and finance, with particular emphasis on economic sentiment studies” [Zastosowanie ukrytych modeli Markowa w ekonomii i finansach, ze szczególnym uwzględnieniem badań koniunkturalnych].
-He engages in interdisciplinary research based mainly on the use of IT and mathematical apparatus to solve problems in areas related to data analysis and mining, in particular Big Data, predictive methods and optimisation.
+Dean of Graduate Studies at the SGH Warsaw School of Economics and Head of the Physical Education and Sport Unit.
+Deputy Dean of Graduate Studies between 2020 and 2024.
+A graduate of the Faculty of Mathematics, Informatics and Mechanics at the University of Warsaw with two majors: Mathematics and Computer Science.
+He earned his doctoral degree in mathematics at the same faculty (in applied mathematics).
+He received his post-doctoral degree at SGH based on his dissertation entitled „The application of hidden Markov models in economics and finance, with particular emphasis on economic sentiment studies” [Zastosowanie ukrytych modeli Markowa w ekonomii i finansach, ze szczególnym uwzględnieniem badań koniunkturalnych].
+For more than 20 years, he has been a consultant, manager and executor of many scientific projects mainly related to econometric modelling and artificial intelligence.

 Michał Bernardelli